|MEETING PLACE:||The Riverside Hotel, Boise, Idaho|

 The day before your trip

-We meet at 7:00 AM for a 3-hour drive southwest into Oregon.
+We’ll meet for a 3-hour drive southwest into Oregon.
 En route we’ll stop for fishing licenses and any last-minute items in the town of Jordan Valley.
 Our launch point is Rome, Oregon.
-Once through the pastoral Rome Valley, we pass the confluence of Crooked Creek before making camp.
+At the river, we meet the rest of the crew.
+After an informative safety talk we’re off on our river adventure!
+Once we float through the pastoral Rome Valley, we will enter the Owyhee Canyon, a place of remote desert beauty that few people are lucky enough to experience.

-At low water, Birch Creek, a tributary on the right bank, offers road access, which can be used for our take-out.
+As we float along the river, we’ll see incredible rock formations in the Badlands area, walk through Lambert Rocks to see scenic ridgelines, and soak in natural hot springs.
+We will encounter many rapids including Artillery and Whistling Bird rapid, and we’ll keep an eye out for wildlife that inhabits the canyon; eagles, osprey, and otters make frequent appearances.
+The last day of our trip takes us to Birch Creek, which is our standard take-out.
 In high water, we travel on to the Owyhee Reservoir, where we have a short motorboat tow to Leslie Gulch.
 The intensity of the colorful rock formations makes up for the lack of current as we cross the lake.
 We load up and drive 2.5 hours back to Boise—back to civilization and hot showers.

 Included in Your Trip Cost